-Leave sandals, wedge / platform & flimsy shoes at home.
-Flip flops may be worn as shower/beach shoes only.
-“Crocs” may only be worn at designated times.
+Leave sandals & flimsy shoes at home.
+They may be worn as shower/beach shoes only.

-Do not bring candy, soda, gum or food.
+Do not bring candy, soda, gum, or food.
 The bugs love it all.
-Snacks are provided each afternoon and evening, so there is no need to send additional food.
 The exception to this is in the case of medical and dietary issues, for which supplies will be kept in the Health Center for appropriate distribution.

 NO SPENDING MONEY.
 There are no additional fees for activities or snacks, so spending money is not needed.
-The Camp Store is only open on the FIRST DAY of each camp session during the check-in process while parents are present.
-It carries a variety of clothing items, stuffed animals and other logo items.
+The camp store is only open during check-in.